-(1) See Note 3 for additional information regarding noncash investing activities for the years ended December 31, 2022 and December 31, 2021, related to the acquisition of Segmint and MK.
-The above financial statements should be read in conjunction with the Notes to the Consolidated Financial Statements.
+(2) See Note 3 for additional information regarding noncash investing activities for the years ended December 31, 2022 and 2021, related to the acquisition of Segmint and MK.

-ALKAMI TECHNOLOGY, INC. Notes to the Consolidated Financial Statements (In thousands, except per share data)
+ALKAMI TECHNOLOGY, INC. Notes to the Consolidated Financial Statements (in thousands, except per share data)